Flying Scot Foundation

 Welcome to the Flying Scot Foundation page.
 The Flying Scot Sailing Association has established The Flying Scot Foundation to allow members and friends to make tax-deductible gifts and bequests of lasting significance that will help assure the long-term viability and vitality of the Flying Scot® class.
 This is your opportunity to give back to an organization that has enriched your life.
 Consider the years of enjoyment that you’ve had from your Flying Scot.
 Reflect on the support and organization the FSSA has provided during that time.
 Without FSSA, Scots n’ Water, the website, racing, day sailing, and maybe even the wonderful camaraderie would not have been the same.
 Think of the friends you’ve met on the water.
 Now is the time to help guarantee that your children and grandchildren can make their own special Flying Scot memories.
 You can access our Charter here and the Board information here

-FSSA has had fifty years of success and the Flying Scot is one of the strongest One Design classes in the country.
+FSSA has had over 60 years of success and the Flying Scot is one of the strongest One Design classes in the country.
 Your contribution will help keep FSSA going forward, promoting the sport and the class.
 Each donation helps assure a successful future.
 A vital reason for your positive response is that FSSA needs your support.
 Our annual budget supports planned expenses but we need money for special projects that annual dues can’t cover to assure that we remain a strong class association.
 Past FSSA President Dan Goldberg, summed it up nicely: “I want to donate to the Flying Scot Foundation because Scot sailing has had a major, positive impact on my life.
 I want to give something back.”

 TWO PRIMARY COMPONENTS OF THE FOUNDATION

 - The General Fund is for special projects that include enhancing our media presence, recruiting new members, replacing or repairing trophies, and supporting our Fleets and District Governors.
 To apply for a grant - More information here